DHasper/Board-games-with-AI/README.md

 - reversi
 - connect four

-I am planning to add more games, different types of AI, and a GUI to visualize games.
+I plan to add more games, different types of AI, and a GUI to visualize games.

 ## Tic tac toe